Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 By entering a submission into this comparison, you agree to the following:
 - You affirm you have all rights to the videos you submit.
 - You allow MusiMasta to download your video for the purpose of usage in the comparison.
-- You allow the usage of your video, identification info, and benchmark results in the comparison video on YouTube (which will be unmonetized*), in the spreadsheet, graphs, and audio which will be publicly available in this Github repo, and in occasional previews and surveys hosted on Discord, Twitter, Facebook, and other related platforms.
+- You allow the usage of your video, identification info, and benchmark results in the comparison video on YouTube (which will be unmonetized*); in the spreadsheet, graphs, and audio which will be publicly available in this Github repo; and in occasional previews and surveys hosted on Discord, Twitter, Facebook, and other platforms.
-- You allow MusiMasta to include identification info (including but not limited to: name & computer specs) in the video and its description AND this Github repo.
+- You allow MusiMasta to include identification info (including but not limited to: name & computer specs) in the video and its description and this Github repo.

 You acknowledge that:
 - Runs may be rejected for any reason, but there will always be a follow-up reason.
-- The status of this comparison (whether it occurs or not & how many MIDIs it ends up covering) will depend on the number of people who participate.
+- The status of this comparison (whether it occurs or not amd how many MIDIs it ends up covering) will depend on the number of people who participate.

-Note: You may use any of the files in this fork in your own projects & videos FOR NONCOMMERICAL USES if you appropriately credit me in the description.
+Note: You may use any of the files in this fork in your own projects & videos for noncommercial uses if you appropriately credit me in the description.
 Appropriate credit includes my name, "MusiMasta", and my [YouTube channel link](https://www.youtube.com/c/MusiMasta).

 *The comparison video will be unmonetized on my end.
 However, some of the MIDIs are of songs that have legal 3rd-party claimants.
 I will edit the video description detailing what has been claimed if a claim arises.